-- De-icing workshops: - During the reporting year workshops were cancelled due to in person meeting restrictions. - De-icing certification process to promote trained vendors is offered - No new certification recorded during the reporting year due to in person meeting restrictions. - o In 2019, 117 preferred providers have been identified based on certification.
-Vendors stay on the list for 5 years. - Deicing Summit was cancelled due to in person meeting restrictions. - SMC continues to make available chloride reduction documents - Too Much Salt in Our Winter Maintenance Recipe Tips for Managing Snow and Ice at Home, (URL hyperlink). - Lake County Winter Parking Lot and Sidewalk Maintenance Manual, (URL hyperlink). - O Less Salt Equals Less Money, Clean Water, Safe Conditions Tips for Effective Road Salting, (URL hyperlink).
+- In total, at least 939 attendees participated in the online De-icing Workshop for Parking Lots and Sidewalks and the online De-icing Workshop for Public Roads workshops. - De-icing certification process to promote trained vendors is offered - Preferred Providers that successfully completed a Lake County De-icing Training Workshop and passed the Course Exam can be referenced on a Preferred Provider List (URL hyperlink). - o Certification is through a third-party vendor, Fortin Consulting, Inc. - In 2021, 21 preferred private vendors and 588 individuals who are preferred providers have been identified based on certification.
+Vendors stay on the list for 5 years. - SMC continues to make available chloride reduction documents - Too Much Salt in Our Winter Maintenance Recipe Tips for Managing Snow and Ice at Home, (URL hyperlink). - Lake County Winter Parking Lot and Sidewalk Maintenance Manual, (URL hyperlink). - Less Salt Equals Less Money, Clean Water, Safe Conditions Tips for Effective Road Salting, (URL hyperlink).

 Part E3.
-QLP Information and Data Collection Results, Year 18
+QLP Information and Data Collection Results, Year 19

-The QLP did not collect any monitoring data on behalf of Lake County's MS4s during Year 18.
-However, SMC has reviewed information presented by the Illinois EPA (IEPA) in the 2016 Illinois Integrated Water Quality Report and 303(d) List and has developed the brief "State of Lake County's Waters" report provided below.
+The QLP did not collect any monitoring data on behalf of Lake County's MS4s during Year 19.
+However, SMC has reviewed information presented by the Illinois EPA (IEPA) in the 2018 Illinois Integrated Water Quality Report and 303(d) List and has developed the brief "State of Lake County's Waters" report provided below.

-State of Lake County's Waters March 2021
+State of Lake County's Waters March 2022

-This brief report is based on information contained in the Illinois EPA's 2016 Illinois Integrated Water Quality Report (IIWQR) and Section 303(d) List, dated July 2016.
+This brief report is based on information contained in the Illinois EPA's 2016 Illinois Integrated Water Quality Report (IIWQR) and Section 303(d) List (dated July 11, 2016) and the Illinois EPA's 2018 Illinois Integrated Water Quality Report (IIWQR) and Section 303(d) List (dated February 22, 2021).
 Its purpose is to provide basic information to Lake County's MS4 communities on the condition of surface waters within Lake County.
-More detailed information about the condition of surface waters in Lake County can be found in the Illinois EPA's 2016 Illinois Integrated Water Quality Report and Section 303(d) List.
+More detailed information about the condition of surface waters in Lake County can be found in the Illinois EPA's 2018 Illinois Integrated Water Quality Report and Section 303(d) List.

-The Illinois EPA's 2016 IIWQR and Section 303(d) List assesses the condition of surface water within streams, inland lakes, and Lake Michigan waters.
+The Illinois EPA's 2018 IIWQR and Section 303(d) List assesses the condition of surface water within streams, inland lakes, and Lake Michigan waters.
 The IEPA assessment of surface water conditions is based on a degree of support (attainment) of a designated use within a stream segment, inland lake or within Lake Michigan.
-Determination designation is through an analysis of various types of information: including biological, physicochemical, physical habitat, and toxicity data.
+Determination of designation is accomplished through an analysis of various types of information: including biological, physicochemical, physical habitat, and toxicity data.
 Illinois waters are designated for various uses including aquatic life, wildlife, agricultural use, primary contact (e.g., swimming, water skiing), secondary contact (e.g., boating, fishing), industrial use, public and food-processing water supply, and aesthetic quality.
-When sufficient data is available the IEPA assesses each applicable designation as Fully Supporting (Good resource quality), Not Supporting (Fair or Poor resource quality), Not Assessed or Insufficient Information.
+When sufficient data is available, the IEPA assesses each applicable designation as Fully Supporting (Good resource quality), Not Supporting (Fair or Poor resource quality), Not Assessed or Insufficient Information.
 Uses determined to be Not Supporting are called "impaired," and waters that have at least one-use assessment as Not Supporting are also called impaired as designated within the 303(d) list.